rkh/hansi/README.md

 }
 ```

-You can pass a block for generating the css selector for a given rule name:
+You can pass a block for generating the CSS selector for a given rule name:

 ``` ruby
 puts my_theme.to_css { |name| ".hansi .#{name}" }